The True Story Behind 'The Old Man & the Gun'

 Teddy Green, played by Danny Glover, is modeled after Theodore Green, a notorious bank robber who Tucker met during a stint at Alcatraz.
 As portrayed in the movie, Green worked with Tucker to commit the real Over the Hill Gang robberies, and was the person who eventually landed Tucker in prison.

 The third man is more of a composite character.
 Tom Waits’ Waller likely gets his name from John Waller, one of the men who escaped from San Quentin with Tucker in 1979.
 But according to the LA Times, the real Waller was arrested just months after their escape, so he did not take part in the robberies.
 Tucker and Green did work with other men throughout this particular spree, but their identities remain a mystery.
-In one of their conversations, Tucker told Grann that some men he worked are still out there, and he refused to reveal their identities.
+In one of their conversations, Tucker told Grann that some men he worked with are still out there, and he refused to reveal their identities.

 Fact and Fiction: Jewel was actually Jewell Centers, a wealthy Florida heiress, and she and Tucker were married.